Small business owners applaud Fresno’s soon-to-come relief program

-FRESNO, California (KGPE) — Small businesses impacted by the COVID-19 pandemic in Fresno will soon get help from a relief program that’s in the works.
+FRESNO, California (KSEE) — Small businesses impacted by the COVID-19 pandemic in Fresno will soon get help from a relief program that’s in the works.

 Fresno City Council approved the Save Our Small Businesses Act on Wednesday, opening the door for $750,000 in relief for business owners.